 - Traditional IRA

 - SIMPLE IRA

-there are three vitally important rules for self-directed IRAs to which you must adhere.
-They are not open for discussion or debate.
+There are three vitally important rules for self-directed IRAs to which you must adhere.
+They are not open to discussion or debate.
 If you violate these three rules, your IRA will face fines, fees, and penalties that could wipe out the entirety of the capital in that retirement account.
 Fortunately, these three rules are not particularly complicated even though the results of breaking them are dire.
 Furthermore, a responsible self-directed investor will always consult an experienced attorney with an extensive background in self-directed investments and self-directed accounts before making any investment or leveraging any new strategy.